Computing Subset Vertex Covers in $H$-Free Graphs: Polynomial-Time Results

 \begin{proof} Due to Lemma~\ref{lem:P1add}, we can take $s=0$, so we only need to give a polynomial-time algorithm for $(P_2+P_3)$-free graphs.
 Hence, let $(G,T,k)$ be an instance of {\sc Subset Vertex Cover}, where $G=(V,E)$ is a $(P_2+P_3)$-free graph.

-First compute a minimum vertex cover of $G$.
+First, we compute a minimum vertex cover~$S_{\mbox{vc}}$ of $G$.
 As $G$ is $(P_2+P_3)$-free, and thus $2K_{1,3}$-free, this takes polynomial time by Lemma~\ref{l-lk13}.
-Remember the solution~$S_{\mbox{vc}}$.

-We now compute a minimum $T$-vertex cover $S$ of $G$ that is not a vertex cover of $G$.
-Then $G-S$ must contain an edge between two vertices in $G-T$.
+We now set out to compute a minimum $T$-vertex cover $S$ of $G$ that is not a vertex cover of $G$.
+Then $G-S$ must contain an edge between two vertices in $V \setminus T$.
 We branch by considering all $O(n^2)$ options of choosing this edge.
-For each chosen edge $uv$ we do as follows.
-As both $u$ and $v$ will belong to $G-S$ for the $T$-vertex cover $S$ of $G$ that we are trying to construct, we first add every neighbour of $u$ or $v$ that belongs to $T$ to $S$.
+For each chosen edge $uv$ we set out to construct a smallest $T$-vertex cover $S_{uv}$ of $G$ that does not contain $u$ nor $v$.
+Observe that we thus must add every neighbour of $u$ or $v$ that belongs to $T$ to $S_{uv}$, as otherwise $G-S_{uv}$ would contain an edge $ut$ or $vt$ for some vertex $t\in T$.
+Hence, we have $N(\{u,v\}) \cap T \subseteq S_{uv}$.

-Let $T'$ consist of all vertices of $T$ that are neither adjacent to $u$ nor to $v$.
-As $G$ is $(P_2+P_3)$-free and $uv\in E$, we find that $G[T']$ is $P_3$-free and thus a disjoint union of complete graphs.
-We call a connected component of $G[T']$ {\it large} if it has at least two vertices; else we call it {\it small} (so every small component of $G[T']$ is an isolated vertex).
-See also Figure~\ref{fig:p2p3} for an illustration.
+Let $T'=T\setminus N(\{u,v\})$ consist of all vertices of $T$ that are neither adjacent to $u$ nor to $v$.
+As $G$ is $(P_2+P_3)$-free and $uv\in E$, we find that $G[T']$ is $P_3$-free, and thus $G[T']$ is a disjoint union of complete graphs.
+We call a connected component of $G[T']$ {\it large} if it has at least two vertices; else we call it {\it small} (so every large connected component of $G[T']$ is a complete graph on at least two vertices and every small connected component of $G[T']$ is an isolated vertex).

 {\bf Case 1.} The graph $G[T']$ has at most two large connected components.\\ Let $D_1$ and $D_2$ be the large connected components of $G[T']$ (if they exist).
-As $V(D_1)$ and $V(D_2)$ are cliques in $G[T]$, at most one vertex of $D_1$ and at most one vertex of $D_2$ can belong to $G-S$.
+As $V(D_1)$ and $V(D_2)$ are cliques in $G[T']$, at most one vertex of $D_1$ and at most one vertex of $D_2$ can belong to $G-S_{uv}$ if $S_{uv}$ is to become a $T$-vertex cover.
 We branch by considering all $O(n^2)$ options of choosing at most one vertex of $D_1$ and at most one vertex of $D_2$ to be these vertices.
 For each choice of vertices we do as follows.
-We add all other vertices of $D_1$ and $D_2$ to $S$.
-Let $T^*$ be the set of remaining vertices of~$T$.
-Then $T^*$ is an independent set.
+We add all other vertices of $D_1$ and $D_2$ to a set $S^*_{uv}$.
+Let $T^*$ be the set of vertices of $T'$ that we have not added to $S^*_{uv}$.
+Then $T^*$ consist of all the vertices of the small connected components of $G[T']$ and at most one vertex of each of the at most two large connected components of $G[T']$.
+Hence, $T^*$ is an independent set.